Sessions: Justice Department has 27 investigations into 'epidemic' of leaks

 “Leaks have reached epidemic proportions,” Sessions said.
 “We have 27 ongoing investigations, some of those involve leaks before President Trump took office, and some after.”

-Sessions added: “But before that, it was only three per year—there were nine.
+Sessions added: “But before that, it was only three per year — there were nine.
 There are three times as many this year as in the entire three years before being investigated.”

 Rep. Ron DeSantis, R-Fla., pressed Sessions over whether anyone had been held accountable “criminally or administratively” for leaking information against the Trump administration “with a political motive.”